-It allows you to define Hightouch workflows next to your dbt models in a git repository.
+Git Sync for dbt allows you to version-control your workflow settings via git.
+When enabled, your Sync will read/write from a schema file and commit any changes.
 This ensures that your model definition is always the source of truth for your workflows.

 This requires two steps:

 Enabling Bidirectional will enable bidirectional syncing; whenever a change is made to your sync in Hightouch a commit or pull request will be created in your repository reflecting the change.